 There are a lot of directions you could go in when studying Psychology.
 Not only in the field itself, but the study could also serve as the perfect step to other studies or master programs.
 It is important to start orienting during your time as a bachelor student.
 If you know early on which parts of you study you do or do not find interesting, it will be easier to choose a (pre-)minor in your second and third year, which could determine your master choice and opportunities.
-An overview of all Psychology masters in the Netherlands can be found here, and the overview for Child Studies can be found here.
+An overview of all Psychology and Child Studies masters in the Netherlands can be found on our Master Guides page.

 To draw the attention of interesting companies, it is important to have a professional looking resumé and LinkedIn page.
 LinkedIn is a social medium on which you can profile yourself on the job market.
 To make your LinkedIn attractive for companies, you need a good personal summary with your qualities and strengths, as well as a professional looking profile picture.
 This means not using a selfie or a vacation snapshot, but a high-quality portrait taken by a good photographer.
 Update your profile with relevant job experience, certificates and education.
 If your profile looks unprofessional or incomplete, recruiters will refrain from contacting you.